edwardcallow/tesco-jargon/p.md

 #### Personal development plan (PDP)
 A plan that shows someone’s development objectives, the actions to achieve them and the measure and target.

-#### People Manager
-*Previously known as Personnel Manager*
-A manager in a depot or store whose main focus is on supporting our staff and their welfare.

 #### Personal Shopper
 The member of staff responsible for selecting and packing grocery products for Dotcom customers before delivery.